Internal Links

 40 years ago it was fashionable to be a racist and to smoke.
 Now it's fashionable to be politically correct, binge drink,

-and put an inquisitive inflection on the last word of every sentence, like an Australian.
+and put an inquisitive inflection on the last word of every sentence, like an Australian, or to precede every sentence with the

 I'm not impressed by these fads, or persuaded to live my life like every other photocopied